 The bryophyllum fedtschenkoi stems are smooth and bendable.
 When the stems reach the ground, they may take root and grow new plants.

 Flowering and Fragrance

-In the late spring to early summer, the plant produces small bell-shaped flowers.
+In the late spring to early summer, the plant produces flowering stems of small bell-shaped flowers.

 The flowers hang loosely from upright stems.